snookpy/docker_and_k8s/2_nodejs_app/README.md

 ## WORKDIR
 set starting dir
+/usr/app is equal to "./"
-/usr/app save place for linux based
+//save place for linux based

+## minimizing cache
+when change current line, will effect to all below code inside Dockerfile